myparcelnl/delivery-options-2.x/README.md

    $ npm run build
 ```
 3. Include `dist/myparcel.js` in your project.
-4. Place `<div id="myparcel-checkout"></div>` in your HTML.
+4. Place `<div id="myparcel-delivery-options"></div>` in your HTML.
+5. Follow the usage instructions.
-5. The checkout will be rendered inside that element!
+6. The delivery options will be rendered inside the div created in step 4.

 ## Usage
-You have to provide a configuration file in the following format as `window.MyParcelConfig` and initialize the checkout with an event.
+You have to provide a configuration file in the following format as `window.MyParcelConfig` and initialize the delivery options with an event.

 ### Minimum required data
-This is the minimum amount of data you need to provide for the checkout to work correctly as a SendMyParcel user.
+This is the minimum amount of data you need to provide for the delivery options to work correctly as a SendMyParcel user.
 ```js
 window.MyParcelConfig = {
   config: {